 Frequently Asked Questions

-broccoli grows in USDA hardiness zones 2 through 11, according to the USDA PLANTS Database.
-However, zone compatibility is just one factor — soil pH, drainage, and frost dates on your specific parcel also matter.
+Broccoli grows in USDA hardiness zones 2 through 11 (USDA PHZM 2023).
+Zone is one factor — soil pH, drainage, and frost dates on your specific parcel also shape whether it takes.

-broccoli prefers soil pH between 5.5 and 8.5.
-It requires well (dry spells) drainage.
-Your Growable Ground report scores your parcel's actual soil against these requirements using USDA SSURGO data.
+Broccoli prefers soil pH 5.5 to 8.5, on well-drained ground (USDA PLANTS Database).
+Your report scores your parcel's actual soil against that using USDA SSURGO data.

-broccoli is not known to be toxic to pets based on available data.
-Always supervise pets around plants.
+Broccoli is not known to be toxic to dogs or cats based on available data (ASPCA).
+Always supervise pets around new plantings.